Oesophageal cancer is the 14th most common cancer in the UK, accounting for 3% of all new cancer cases (2017).[1-4]

-In females in the UK it is the 16th most common cancer (2% of all new female cancer cases).
-In males in the UK, oesophageal cancer is the 9th most common cancer (3% of all new male cancer cases).
+In females in the UK, oesophageal cancer is the 15th most common cancer (2% of all new female cancer cases).
+In males in the UK, it is the 9th most common cancer (3% of all new male cancer cases).

 Oesophageal cancer incidence rates (European age-standardised